Future-Drama: Reception

+Viewing figures

 In its original American broadcast, "Future-Drama" garnered roughly 8.3 million viewers.
 The show finished third in its original timeslot.

-The episode has garnered positive reviews from critics.
+Critical response

 Hayden Childs of The A.V.
 Club wrote in 2011 that the episode was "full of sweetness and funny", but he thought "Holidays of Future Passed" was better.

+Colin Jacobson of DVD Movie Guide felt time travel episodes were "spotty" and thought the episode was "the weakest show in a while."

+On Four Finger Discount, Guy Davis and Brendan Dando thought it was a "by the numbers" episode where nothing stood out.
+They liked the ending when Bart makes the sacrifice for Lisa.

+Awards and nominations

 The episode was also nominated for a Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) in 2005.